Guru Ravidas Jayanti 2025: Timeless Legacy

 Guru Ravidas Jayanti

-Sant Ravidas was a spiritual leader and social reformer during the Bhakti movement in India.
+Sant Ravidas was a spiritual leader and social reformer during the Bhakti Movement in India.
 His wisdom and compassion made him one of the most respected figures in Hinduism, Sikhism, and social reform movements.

 He was born in Varanasi, Uttar Pradesh (likely in 1450 CE).
 It is believed that Guru Ravidas lived in Varanasi during his last days, dying a natural death in 1540 CE at the age of 126 years.
-He belonged to a leather-working community, which was considered an untouchable lower caste as per the social system prevailing at that time in Hindu Society.
-This had a profound impact on his work and teachings.

 Guru Ravidas was not formally educated, yet his poems show he had a good understanding of Hindi, Urdu, Persian, and various regional Indian languages.
 In his work, he emphasizes the limits of book learning and seeks to gain true wisdom from God.

 Guru Ravidas shared his deep message simply and clearly.
 His poems are full of longing and deep love for God, expressing total surrender and dedication.
-The followers of Guru Ravidas Ji’s teachings are commonly called Ravidassia and a collection of teachings is called Ravidassia Panth.

 Teachings and Philosophy of Sant Ravidas